 Being a Saint and a Black American is not hard.
 It is as difficult as I make it.
 In the beginning, I seemed to want to accentuate my differences from all of the White people.
 The law of attraction seemed to be the only thing that could make me admit to my humanity above my race.
 Singing with Esther made me feel like just a member of the Church, no racial identifier needed.

-Moroni, the guy who saw me, the ancient prophet in The Book of Mormon: Another Testament of Jesus Christ, wrote in his book that "the church did meet together oft" followed by some other words.
+Moroni, an ancient prophet in The Book of Mormon: Another Testament of Jesus Christ, wrote in his book that "the church did meet together oft" followed by some other words.
 What was not in that writing was that the boy that meets together oft at Church would be so happy because of the girl who met together oft at Church to sing for a season.
 God knew what He was doing with all these beautiful righteous women at Church.

 Despite my cultural attachments, the desire for a girl, and the love of God slowly changed my heart to become open to the whispering of the Spirit of God, "A new commandment I give unto you, that ye love one another; as I have loved you, that ye also love one another.
 By this shall all men know that ye are my disciples, if ye have love one to another.
 John 13:34-35